ResearchObject/ro-crate/docs/_blog/2025-09-01/rocrate-at-senckenberg.md

 Our work has produced several open-source contributions to the RO-Crate ecosystem.
 Additionally, a lot of our developed software is available open source at our [Github organization](https://github.com/Senckenberg-DCBiodivIT).

+For questions about our work, feel free to contact [daniel.bauer@senckenberg.de](mailto:daniel.bauer@senckenberg.de) or [our team at Senckenberg](https://www.senckenberg.de/en/science/research-infrastructure/sdmc/geobiodiversity-informatics/digital-collection-infrastructures/).